ceri-num/lct-data-science/01-intro/01-firstManip.md

 Search a better $a$ at given distance $d$

+Compute the average error
-Try the model with $a+d$ and $a-d$
+with $a+d$ and $a-d$

-Keep the one with a min. average error.
+and keep the minimal solution.

-Then repeat.
+Then repeat as necessary

 - **Optimize $b$**